cemu-project/Cemu/BUILD.md

 1. Run `git clone --recursive https://github.com/cemu-project/Cemu`
 2. Launch `Cemu/generate_vs_solution.bat`.
-    - If you installed VS to a custom location or use VS 2019, you may need to manually change the path inside the .bat file
+    - If you installed VS to a custom location or use VS 2019, you may need to manually change the path inside the .bat file.
-3. Wait until it's done, then open `Cemu/build/Cemu.sln` in Visual Studio
+3. Wait until it's done, then open `Cemu/build/Cemu.sln` in Visual Studio.
 4. Then build the solution and once finished you can run and debug it, or build it and check the /bin folder for the final Cemu_release.exe.

-You can also skip steps 3-5 and open the root folder of the cloned repo directly in Visual Studio (as a folder) and use the built-in cmake support but be warned that cmake support in VS can be a bit finicky.
+You can also skip steps 3-5 and open the root folder of the cloned repo directly in Visual Studio (as a folder) and use the built-in CMake support but be warned that cmake support in VS can be a bit finicky.

 ## Linux